serokell/deploy-rs/README.md

 If your profile or node name has a . in it, simply wrap it in quotes, and the flake path in quotes (to avoid shell escaping), for example 'my-flake."myserver.com".system'.

-Any "extra" arguments will be passed into the Nix calls, so for instance to deploy an impure profile, you may use `deploy . -- --impure` (note the explicit flake path is necessary for doing this).
+Any "extra" arguments will be passed into the Nix calls, so for instance to deploy an impure profile, you may use `yeet . -- --impure` (note the explicit flake path is necessary for doing this).

 You can try out this tool easily with `nix run`:
 - `nix run github:serokell/yeet your-flake`

-In you want to deploy multiple flakes or a subset of profiles with one invocation, instead of calling `deploy <flake>` you can issue `deploy --targets <flake> [<flake> ...]` where `<flake>` is supposed to take the same format as discussed before.
+In you want to deploy multiple flakes or a subset of profiles with one invocation, instead of calling `yeet <flake>` you can issue `yeet --targets <flake> [<flake> ...]` where `<flake>` is supposed to take the same format as discussed before.

 Running in this mode, if any of the deploys fails, the deploy will be aborted and all successful deploys rolled back. `--rollback-succeeded false` can be used to override this behavior, otherwise the `auto-rollback` argument takes precedent.

 If you require a signing key to push closures to your server, specify the path to it in the `LOCAL_KEY` environment variable.

-Check out `deploy --help` for CLI flags!
+Check out `yeet --help` for CLI flags!
 Remember to check there before making one-time changes to things like hostnames.

 There is also an `activate` binary though this should be ignored, it is only used internally (on the deployed system) and for testing/hacking purposes.